Korean, Edit

 Component 1.
 Vestigial wing gene

-○ Discovered by Morgan and Bridge in 1919 through natural variation.
+○ Discovered by Morgan and Bridge in 1919 through natural occurrence.

-○ Located on the second chromosome: Position 49D2-E1 on the third chromosome.
+○ Located on the second chromosome: It is located at the 49D2-E1 position of the polytene chromosome.

 ○ Inherited in a recessive manner.